 Below are some tips you need to ensure your campus ambassador program is a success

 The first step is picking the right University for your brand.
-Doing this ensures you have a solid foundation to build on as you expand your program to other campuses.
-Using an Applicant tracking system (ATS) such as Sideqik’s Advocate Module, this is is a good place to start with when looking for data that will help you know where the majority of campus applicants are coming from.
-By identifying which university your brand resonates the most with you will have a much easier time getting your campus ambassador program off the ground.
+Doing this ensures you have a solid foundation to build on as you expand your program to other college campuses.
+A good place to start looking for data is by using an Applicant tracking system (ATS), such as Sideqik’s Advocate Module.
+This will help you know where the majority of campus ambassador position applicants are coming from.
+By identifying which university your brand resonates the most with, you will have a much easier time getting your campus ambassador program off the ground.

 #2 Pinpoint your targeted audience

-The next step is to determine the caliber of student you want in your program.
-Their extra-curricular activities, such as clubs and programs, as well as academic performance are very good indicators of the quality of student you will be recruiting.
-When recruiting for a campus ambassador program you want model students representing your brand.
+The next step is to determine the caliber of university students you want in your program.
+Their extra-curricular activities, such as clubs and programs, as well as academic performance are very good indicators of the quality of prospective students you will be recruiting.
+As a recruiter for a campus ambassador program you want model students representing your brand.

 #3 Look for the right ambassador

-A campus ambassador acts like a “poster child” for your brand on campus.
+A campus ambassador acts like a “poster child” for your brand within their campus community.
 If you can, use student interns that once worked in your company as student ambassador.
-The time spend with your company will help them better understand your company’s values and culture, allowing them to properly represent your company.
-They will be more persuasive and be able to better recruit future campus ambassador for your brand because of their experience.
+The time spent with your company will help them better understand your company’s values and culture, allowing them to properly represent your company.
+They will be more persuasive and be able to better recruit future campus ambassadors for your brand because of their experience.